Skip to main content

 Topics

 Training is tailored according to your professional category on registration.
-After completing the mandatory topics assigned to your profession you’ll be able to download a certificate for use as part of your personal professional development program.
+After completing modules you’ll be able to download a certificate for use as part of your professional development program.
+You will need to complete the essential modules for your profession to achieve a certificate.

 What is technology-facilitated abuse?